 Master password re-prompt is part of the latest Bitwarden release rollout, which marks new features for usability, upgrades, and enterprise management.
 Highlights include:

-Admin Password Reset is available on the Bitwarden enterprise plan and allows administrators to reset end-user accounts if an employee loses or forgets their Bitwarden master password.
+Account recovery (formerly admin password reset) is available on the Bitwarden enterprise plan and allows administrators to reset end-user accounts if an employee loses or forgets their Bitwarden master password.